achrefbs/holberton-system_engineering-devops/0x13-firewall/README.md

 - 3- What is the main function of a firewall?
 # task 1:
 -  install the ufw firewall and setup a few rules on web-01.
+# task 2:
+- Configure web-01 so that its firewall redirects port 8080/TCP to port 80/TCP.